Conetic01/Discord-Tools/README.md

 # Discord-Tools
-Tons of Tools that can be used on discord, everything is listed in the repository
+Tons of Tools that can be used on discord, everything is listed in the repository below only sourcecodes provided are 'Custom Discord Bot' and 'Discord Image Logger'

 # Tools List
 - Custom Discord Bot